-We focused on these factors in our annual cash bonus plan for fiscal 2018 because they are important indicators of our ability to monetize our products and services.
-The corporate performance measures were given different weighting based on each individual's role with the Company and the individual's ability to drive the specific goal that was targeted.
-At the time the corporate performance measures were set, the Committee believed that these corporate performance measures provided a more accurate gauge of our success and that the achievement of the corporate performance measures at the target levels would require extraordinary efforts, excellent leadership, effective leveraging of our competencies and a focus on driving results.
-In early fiscal 2019, our Committee determined that corporate performance measures for fiscal 2018 had been exceeded, including total revenue and adjusted EBITDA at 135% of target for fiscal 2018.
-Accordingly, the Committee determined that our named executive officers had earned and would be paid the following cash bonuses under our annual cash bonus plan for fiscal 2018, which were paid in fiscal 2019:
+We focused on these factors in our annual cash bonus plan for fiscal 2020 because they are important indicators of our ability to monetize our products and services.
+At the time the corporate performance measures were set in early fiscal 2020, the Committee believed that these corporate performance measures provided an accurate gauge of our success and that the achievement of the corporate performance measures at the target levels would require extraordinary efforts, excellent leadership, effective leveraging of our competencies and a focus on driving results.